-Take a tour of our hospital hereJob descriptionJob responsibilities To participate in planning and developing Universal and Targeted OT interventions for children in the Early Years, in collaboration with the Clinical lead OT and MDT.
-To implement Universal and Targeted OT interventions, in collaboration with the MDT and Early Year providers To provide advice and training to families, carers, community workers and education staff in order to facilitate the childs participation line their childhood occupations.
-To participate in joint MDT training sessions for early years educators and community staff as indicated.
-To run joint therapy groups with SLT and Physio colleagues in line with agreed pathways of care To accept clinical responsibility for a designated workload within Early Years settings and organise this effectively and efficiently with regard to clinical priorities and use of time.
+Take a tour of our hospital hereJob descriptionJob responsibilities To provide assessment and interventions for children with OT needs and to provide expert advice, guidance and information to families, carers, schools and other professionals.
+To accept clinical responsibility for a designated caseload of children, and organise this effectively and efficiently with regard to clinical priorities and use of time.
 To assist more junior staff in this.
-To participate in multi-disciplinary work inline with clinical pathways To select and apply appropriate Occupational Therapy Universal, addressing occupational performance and enabling the child in areas of self-care, productivity and leisure.
+To participate in multi-disciplinary assessment and intervention.
+To select and apply appropriate Occupational Therapy assessments for children, addressing occupational performance and enabling the child in areas of self-care, productivity and leisure.
+To set occupationally focused intervention goals with children and/or their parents/carers that are family centred and agreed by the child and/or their parents/carers.
 To work within an occupational frame of reference.
-To analyse the interplay of the child, environment and activity when providing Universal support and interventions.
-To assess Early years childrens level of functioning and identify appropriate strategies and intervention to facilitate and enhance participation in self-care, nursery and play.
-To demonstrate specialist knowledge of evidence-based practice and treatment options using current research, and clinical reasoning skills.
+To demonstrate the ability to analyse the interplay of the child, environment and activity when assessing the childs level of functioning and identifying appropriate strategies and intervention to facilitate and enhance participation in self-care, school and play/leisure.
+To demonstrate specialist knowledge of evidence based practice and treatment options using current research, and clinical reasoning skills.
+To plan and implement individual and /or group interventions, in collaboration with the child/carer.
+To provide advice and training to carers and schools in order to facilitate the childs participation levels through adaptations to the social and physical environment.
 To monitor, evaluate and modify interventions through the use of appropriate outcome measures, to ensure effectiveness of intervention.
-To manage clinical risk within own clinical workload.
+To manage clinical risk within own clinical caseload.
 Person SpecificationEDUCATION/ QUALIFICATIONSEssential

 - oDip.
 COT or BSc OT or international equivalent